Lightstreamer/Lightstreamer-example-StockList-client-java/README.md

 ## Build

 To build your own version of `java_sld.jar`, instead of using the one provided in the deploy.zip file from the Install section above, you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
+For the sake of simplicity only the Maven case is detailed here.

+The example requires that the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed in your local Lightstreamer server instance;
+the [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) is also needed, but it is already provided by Lightstreamer server.

 ###Maven